adityarkelkar/csye7220/README.md

 # CSYE 7220 - Deployment of Software Applications
 ## Northeastern University (May 2019 - June 2019)

-Repository for all development and deployment activity conducted in course CSYE 7220 at Northeastern University Composed of following projects
+Repository for all development and deployment related to course CSYE 7220 Composed of following projects
-1. Sentiment Analysis Application
+1. <a href="https://github.com/adityarkelkar/csye7220/tree/master/lab-sentimentanalysis">Sentiment Analysis Application</a>
-2. Midterm Project
+2. <a href="https://github.com/adityarkelkar/csye7220/tree/master/lab-sentimentanalysis">Midterm Project</a>
-3. Final Project
+3. <a href="https://github.com/adityarkelkar/csye7220/tree/master/project-final">Final Project</a>